BrandiATMuhkuh/brandiatmuhkuh.github.com/source/projects/index.markdown

 **Technologies Used**

 * GWT (Google Web Toolkit), JAVA for frontend
-* JSON as communication protrocoll
+* JSON as communication protocol
 * PHP in the backend
 * MySQL for data storage